vgavro/samsung-mdc/README.md

                    OFF_TIME OFF_ENABLED ON_REPEAT ON_MANUAL_WEEKDAY OFF_REPEAT
                    OFF_MANUAL_WEEKDAY VOLUME INPUT_SOURCE_STATE HOLIDAY_APPLY]

-  Integrated timer function (15 parameters version).
+  Integrated timer function (15 data-length version).

   Note: This depends on product and will not work on older versions.